karlssberg/Motiv/Karlssberg.Motiv/Or/Or.md

 var isAtRiskLocation = isAtRiskLocationSpec.IsSatisfiedBy(store);
 var isProductAtRiskOfTheft = isProductAtRiskOfTheftSpec.IsSatisfiedBy(store);

-var isExtaSecurityNeeded = isProductAtRiskOfTheft | isAtRiskLocation;
+var isExtraSecurityNeeded = isProductAtRiskOfTheft | isAtRiskLocation;

-isExtaSecurityNeeded.Satisfied; // true
+isExtraSecurityNeeded.Satisfied; // true
-isExtaSecurityNeeded.Reason; // "the product is at risk of theft | the store has high incidents of shop lifting" isExtaSecurityNeeded.Assertions; // ["the product is at risk of theft", "the store has high incidents of shop lifting"]
+isExtraSecurityNeeded.Reason; // "the product is at risk of theft | the store has high incidents of shop lifting" isExtraSecurityNeeded.Assertions; // ["the product is at risk of theft", "the store has high incidents of shop lifting"]
 ```